 You will need magnetic letters and a cookie sheet for this activity.
 I love these jumbo magnetic letters from Learning Resources, but you can use any type of magnetic letters for this activity.
-You can use my Fry’s Sight Word Flashcards for this activity, or just write down the words your child needs to work on.
-You can find my Fry’s Sight Word Flashcards HERE.
+You can make Sight Word Flashcards for this activity by writing the words on index cards.

 Students will pick a flashcard and then find the letters to make that sight word on the cookie sheet.
 This is simple but the kids really love it.

 Use my EDITABLE Sight Word Go Fish game to practice sight words!
 You can edit this to use with sight words your child needs to learn and or practice.
 After you edit this PDF on the most recent version of Adobe, you can print the cards.
 I suggest printing the cards on cardstock for better durability.
 Cut the cards out and you’re ready to play!

 You can find the Editable Sight Word Go Fish game HERE.

 Sight Word BINGO